omerAF/CTFs/asisctf/jsss/README.md

 Noticed something interesting?

 In the validation inside `checkout` there is an extra call to `parseInt`.
 The `uid` cookie is passed as a string to the backend.
 When comparing it against a number, it's being juggled (=evaluated) as a `float`, but when calling to `parseInt` the server is parsing it as an `int`

 > So if we can find a valid float `uid` which evaluate as `0` when we call to `parseInt`, we can login using the password for our account, **AND** pass the validation in `checkout`!!!

 To do so, we can use a **scientific notation**, or **e-notation**

-#### What's a scientific notation?
+### What's a scientific notation?

 [Scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) is a way of expressing extremly large and small numbers.
-That means it's possible to express 5000000 as 5 * 10⁶, or as `5e6`.
+Using it, it's possible to express 5000000 as 5 * 10⁶, or as `5e6`.
 Both expressions evaluate to the same number.

 Let's say the `uid` we registered with is `9`.
 We can represent it as 0.9 * 10¹, or `0.9e1`.
 When our `uid` cookie is being checked in the authentication phase, it's being evaluated as `9`:
 It seems like we are trying to login to our legitimate user with `uid=9` since "0.9e1" == 0.9e1 == 9
 ```javascript
 if(e[0].uid == "0.9e1" && e[0].password == passwd) // "0.9e1" == 0.9e1 == 9
 ```